ghostdevv/neru/docs/adapters/hapi.md

 > Before you read how to make routes using the hapi adapter make sure you read [how route files work in neru](/guide/routes/files).

-The hapi adapter exports the `route` function and we recommend you use this for type saftey, though it's not required.
+The hapi adapter exports the `route` function and we recommend you use this for type safety, though it's not required.

 ### Type Safe